dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### Find Next Signals

-This algorithm takes in a `contemporaryBlockheight` and a set of `beacons` and finds the next Bitcoin block containing Beacon Signals from one or more of the `beacons`.
+This algorithm takes in a `contemporaryBlockheight` and a set of `beacons` and finds the next Bitcoin block containing ::Beacon Signals:: from one or more of the `beacons`.

 This algorithm takes as inputs a Bitcoin blockheight specified by